JulioC-19/InstaClone/README.md

 ## Notes

--Managed to do an extra strech this time around.
+- Managed to do an extra strech this time around.
--I bit challenging trying to style it exactly like instagram without knowing the actual specifictions so needed to improvise.
+- I bit challenging trying to style it exactly like instagram without knowing the actual specifictions so needed to improvise.

 ## Open-source libraries used